cloudify-examples/example-use-cases/azure_case_e2e/e2e/README.md

 # End-to-End Network Service - Commercial VNFs

+This Blueprint describes the entire network service, by embedding all sub-blueprints describing the different components, and executing the provisioning, configurations, and chaining steps in the proper order.

 ## Prerequisites:

-Prior to installation you have to upload plugins and create secrets.
+Prior to installation please upload the below plugins and create the mentioned secrets.

 ### Plugins